-NNSS and on detecting man-made radionuclides in groundwater.There are three pathways in this dry desert environment by which manhistorically contaminated soils on the made radionuclides from the NNSS might reach the surrounding public:
+historically contaminated soils on the NNSS and on detecting man-made radionuclides in groundwater.
+There are three pathways in this dry desert environment by which manmade radionuclides from the NNSS might reach the surrounding public:

 Ingestion Pathway - Members of the public may ingest game animals that have been exposed to contaminated soil or water on the NNSS, have moved off the NNSS, and have then been hunted.